 How are arrhythmias diagnosed?

 - Electrocardiogram (ECG).
 An electrocardiogram is a measurement of the electrical activity of your heart.
-By placing electrodes at specific locations on your body (chest, arms, and legs), a graphic representation, or tracing, of the electrical activity can be obtained as the electrical activity is received and interpreted by an ECG machine.
-An ECG can indicate the presence of arrhythmias, damage to your heart caused by ischemia (lack of oxygen to the heart muscle) or myocardial infarction (MI, or heart attack), a problem with one or more of the heart valves, or other types of heart conditions.
+By placing electrodes at specific locations on your body (chest, arms, and legs), a graphic representation, or tracing, of the electrical activity can be made as the electrical activity is received and interpreted by an ECG machine.
+An ECG can show the presence of arrhythmias, damage to your heart caused by ischemia (lack of oxygen to the heart muscle), or myocardial infarction (MI, or heart attack), a problem with one or more of the heart valves, or other types of heart conditions.

 There are several variations of the ECG test:

 - Resting ECG.
 For this procedure, the clothing on your upper body is removed and small sticky patches called electrodes are attached to your chest, arms, and legs.
 These electrodes are connected to the ECG machine by wires.
 The ECG machine is then started and records your heart's electrical activity for a minute or so.
-The patient is lying down during this ECG.
+You are lying down during this ECG.

 - Signal-averaged ECG.
 This procedure is done in the same manner as a resting ECG, except that your heart's electrical activity is recorded over a longer period of time, usually 15 to 20 minutes.
 Signal-averaged ECGs are done when arrhythmia is suspected, but not seen on a resting ECG.
 The signal-averaged ECG has increased sensitivity to abnormal ventricular activity called "late potentials."
 Signal-averaged ECG is used in research and seldom used in clinical practice.

 - Electrophysiologic studies (EPS).
-A test in which a small, thin tube (catheter) is inserted into a large blood vessel in your leg or arm and advanced to your heart.
-This gives your doctor the capability of finding the site of the arrhythmia's origin within your heart tissue.
-Your doctor is thus able to determine how to best treat it.
+A nonsurgical but invasive test in which a small, thin tube (catheter) is inserted into a large blood vessel in your leg or arm and advanced to your heart.
+This lets your doctor find the site of the arrhythmia's origin within your heart tissue.
+Your doctor is then able to determine how to best treat it.
 Sometimes, your doctor can treat the arrhythmia by doing an ablation at the time of the study.

 - Holter monitor.
 A continuous ECG recording done over a period of 24 or more hours.
 Electrodes are attached to your chest and connected to a small portable ECG recorder by lead wires.
 Holter monitoring may be done when an arrhythmia is suspected, but not seen on a resting ECG.
 Arrhythmias may be transient in nature and not seen during the shorter recording times of the resting ECG.
 You go about your daily activities, except those that cause an excessive amount of sweating.
 This could cause the electrodes to become loose or fall off during the procedure.
 These activities include taking a shower or swimming.